The Locker Key

 “Yeah, well, this is not my first rodeo, Jake.”

-They then backtrack until they are back in the north end of the city.
-They head across Highway 7 to a town called Markham.
-They stop in front of Barnett’s property, which is a large estate with a long drive in.
-Mick scopes it out with his binoculars.
+They then backtracked until they were in the north end of the city.
+They headed across Highway 7 to a town called Markham.
+They stopped in front of Barnett’s property, which was a large estate with a long drive in.
+Mick scoped it out with his binoculars.

-Mick thinks about it for a few seconds.
+Mick thought about it for a few seconds.
 “You know, that’s so crazy it just might work.”

-Inside Barnett’s mansion, Barnett is sitting in his kitchen, eating a bowl of cereal.
-On a monitor on his counter, he watches Jake walk up to the front of the house and knock on the door.
-He takes a small calibre pistol from a drawer and tucks it into the back of his pants.
-He then walks to the front door and opens it.
+Inside Barnett’s mansion, Barnett was sitting in his kitchen, eating a bowl of cereal.
+On a monitor on his counter, he watched Jake walk up to the front of the house and knock on the door.
+He took a small-calibre pistol from a drawer and tucked it into the back of his pants.
+He then walked to the front door and opened it.

 “Mr. Barnett, I’m Jake Morrison.
 I believe you’ve been looking for me.”

 “I’d like to say I’ve been expecting you would contact me, but this is a pleasant surprise.
 Come in, Jake.
-We have a lot to talk about, you and I do.”
+We have a lot to talk about.”

 “If you don’t mind, I’d rather stay outside.”